Star Control II: Reviews and awards

 Reviewing the 3DO version, GamePro remarked that the user-friendly interface makes the complicated gameplay easy to handle.
 They also praised the impressive graphics and the voice acting's use of unique vocal inflections for each alien race, and concluded that the game is "an addicting epic sci-fi adventure that will have patient space explorers and zero-gravity tacticians glued to their screens for a million hours.
 All others should stay away."
 The four reviewers of Electronic Gaming Monthly likewise praised the accessible interface and impressive graphics, but complained that the alien voices are sometimes difficult to understand.
 They cited the CD-quality audio and the Melee mode as other strong points, and one of them commented that it "blows [the PC version] out of the water."
 They gave it an 8.25 out of 10.
 Next Generation reviewed the 3DO version of the game, rating it three stars out of five, and stated that "if you've the patience to spend hours digging for minerals, the game is addictive, but not state of the art."

+Jim Trunzo reviewed Star Control II in White Wolf #36 (1993), rating it a 4 out of 5 and stated that "Mystery, puzzles, combat, exploration, and more make Star Control II a science fiction software delight."

 The year of its release, the Game Developers Conference honored Star Control II as an exceptional game among their "Class of '93", calling it a "perfect blend of action and adventure", as well as "sound that is exceptional enough to make gamers think they've upgraded their sound boards".
 The game also received Pelit magazine's first "Game of the Year" award, and an award from Computer Gaming World, naming it the magazine's 1993 Adventure Game of the Year (a co-honor with Eric the Unready).